Comcast/money/README.md

 with 0.8.x, in particular the configuration.
 See the `sample` for information on usage and configuration changes.

-### Availability
-We have requests in to deploy to a public repo, that should be available shortly

 ## Distributed Tracing Reads
 [Distributed Trace For Video Systems](http://www.nctatechnicalpapers.com/Paper/2015/2015-distributed-trace-for-video-systems/download)